-The review is organized in accordance with the general workflow outlined in Figure 1.
-This workflow initiates with characterization of the dark state. encompassing both structural spectroscopic aspects.
-It then proceeds to investigate the photochemical process through (non) adiabatic dynamics simulations.
+The review is organized in accordance with the general workflow outlined in Fig. 1.
+This workflow initiates with characterization of the dark state, encompassing both structural and spectroscopic aspects.
+It then proceeds to investigate the photochemical process through (non)adiabatic dynamics simulations.
 Finally, it simulates the system's transition to the active state using molecular dynamics and enhanced sampling techniques.
 Prior to delving into the workflow's details, we provide a brief introduction to the three selected photoreceptors and we highlight the aspects of their functionality that remain to be fully comprehended.

-Three different photoreceptors and their still unanswered questions
+2 Three different photoreceptors and their still unanswered questions

 Some photoreceptor families contain small flavin-binding domains that exert the photosensing function.
-These are the Light, Oxygen and Voltage (LOV), cryptochromes (CRYs) and Blue Light-Using Flavin (BLUF) domains.^{2,3,20} All of them are water-soluble proteins that bind a flavin, either as flavin adenine dinucleotide (FAD) or flavin mononucleotide (FMN), but have completely different activation mechanisms.
+These are the Light, Oxygen and Voltage (LOV), cryptochromes (CRYs) and Blue Light-Using Flavin (BLUF) domains.
+All of them bind a flavin, either as flavin adenine dinucleotide (FAD) or flavin mononucleotide (FMN), but have completely different activation mechanisms.
 For example, in LOV domains, absorption of blue light triggers the formation of an adduct between FMN and the conserved active-site Cys, in a mechanism that occurs via triplet states.
 Adduct formation is accompanied by a shift in the flavin absorption band from 447 nm to 490 nm.
 BLUF domains do not show such drastic chemical and spectroscopic changes upon photoactivation, which has complicated the investigation of the activation mechanism.
-However, consistent spectroscopic changes are observed among BLUF photoreceptors, such as a \sim 10 nm red shift of the flavin absorption spectrum and a ~20 cm-1 downshift in the infrared (IR) frequency of the C4=O carbonyl stretching.21 Essential for BLUF photoactivation are the strictly conserved Tyr21 and Gln63 residues located close to the isoalloxazine ring of flavin.2 It was suggested that changes in hydrogen bonding within the flavin binding pocket

-Fig. 1.
-General workflow for modeling the photoactivation of photoreceptors.
-First, it is necessary to obtain the structure of the dark state from experiments (or computational predictions) (see Section 'Structural characterization').
-Here, the dark state of the Deinococcus radiodurans bacteriophytochrome (DrBph) is represented as an example.
-Afterward, we can sample the configurational space of the solvated photoreceptor through μ s-long MM MDs.
-The validation of the sampling is then performed with a spectroscopic characterization by comparing calculated and experimental spectra (UV-vis, circular dichroism, IR, NMR, etc.) (see Section 'The simulation of spectroscopic signatures').
-Subsequently, after a refinement of the PES of the QM subsystem achieved with ps-long QM/MM MDs, it is possible to investigate the photochemical process with QM/MM (non) adiabatic techniques (see Section 'The photochemical event').
-Finally, to investigate the further evolution towards the active state (here, the active state of DrBph) it is possible to apply enhanced sampling techniques in combination with MM force fields (see Section 'Signal propagation').
-The same techniques employed for the dark state can be used to characterize the photoproduct and light state.

-could be responsible for the observed spectroscopic changes.
-A further complication in the interpretation of BLUF mechanism came from the conflicting structures first resolved for the BLUF domain of the AppA protein (AppA-BLUF) present une purple sphaeroides.^{22,23} Sir were bacterium Rhodobacter Similarly, two different structures were resolved for the BLUF domain of the Synechocystis Slr1694 photoreceptor.24 These structures differ in the presence of either a Trp or a Met in the active site (Trpin and Metin respectively), and in the orientation of Gln63.
-The coexistence of such structures led researchers to propose a Trpto-Met substitution as a part of the photoactivation mechanism.^{24,22} Another proposed mechanism instead involved the tautomerization of the active site Gln63.^{25,2} instead of cobalamin) domain that senses redox conditions.
-The biological mechanism of AppA was demonstrated in vitro and in vivo: in the dark or in low-light conditions, AppA binds to the transcriptional repressor PpsR, inhibiting the binding of PpsR to DNA; upon blue-light absorption, AppA is activated and dissociates from PpsR, which can bind to DNA and inhibit the transcription of photosynthetic genes. ^{14,21} Notably, most spectroscopic and structural investigations were performed on truncated constructs containing only the BLUF domain of AppA.
-However, a more complete structural model for the dark-state AppA was more recently obtained, along with a structure of the AppA-PpsR complex.
-26
+However, consistent spectroscopic changes are observed among BLUF photoreceptors, such as a $\sim 10$ nm red shift of the flavin absorption spectrum and a $\sim 20$ cm-1 downshift in the infrared (IR) frequency of the C4=O carbonyl stretching.
+Essential for BLUF photoactivation are the strictly conserved Tyr21 and Gln63 residues located close to the isoalloxazine ring of flavin.
+It was suggested that changes in hydrogen bonding within the flavin binding pocket could be responsible for the observed spectroscopic changes.
+A further complication in the interpretation of BLUF mechanism came from the conflicting structures first resolved for the BLUF domain of the AppA protein (AppA-BLUF) present in the purple bacterium Rhodobacter sphaeroides.
+Similarly, two different structures were resolved for the BLUF domain of the Synechocystis Slr1694 photoreceptor.
+These structures differ in the presence of either a Trp or a Met in the active site (Trpin and Metin respectively), and in the orientation of Gln63.
+The coexistence of such structures led researchers to propose a Trp-to-Met substitution as a part of the photoactivation mechanism.
+Another proposed mechanism instead involved the tautomerization of the active site Gln63.

-The AppA protein was among the first flavoproteins containing BLUF domains to be discovered.14 In addition to the BLUF domain, it contains a C-terminal SCHIC (sensor containing heme